sr-murthy/continuedfractions/docs/sources/exploring-continued-fractions.rst

    R_k = a_k + \cfrac{1}{a_{k + 1} + \cfrac{1}{a_{k + 2} \ddots }}

 If :math:`[a_0; a_1,\ldots]` is of finite order then each :math:`R_k` is a rational number.
-The remainders of :py:class:`~continuedfractions.continuedfraction.ContinuedFraction` objects can be obtained via the :py:meth:`~continuedfractions.continuedfraction.ContinuedFraction.remainder` method, which takes a non-negative integer not exceeding the order.
+The remainders of :py:class:`~continuedfractions.continuedfraction.ContinuedFraction` instances can be obtained via the :py:meth:`~continuedfractions.continuedfraction.ContinuedFraction.remainder` method, which takes a non-negative integer not exceeding the order.

 .. code:: python